You want smart political talk without the meltdowns?

 How could you have been that irresponsible based on your standards?

-Uh then you have the propagandists, Biden's allies, the mob, the media, you know, they're trying to spin all the bad news.
+You know, they're trying to spin all the bad news.

-Oh no, it's fine.
+Oh, no, it's fine.

-Hillary does it, it's fine.
+Hillary does it.

-Joe does it, it's fine.
+Joe does it.

-But this this really revolves around this new development about Joe Biden, these multiple reports, classified documents from Biden's time as VP, discovered at Biden's private unsecured office last year.
+But this really revolves around this new development about Joe Biden, these multiple reports, classified documents from Biden's time as VP, discovered at Biden's private unsecured office last year.

 Top secret material collected by Intel sources, designated as sensitive compartmented information.